 Turn 0: Classify (Haiku 4.5)

-Haiku call detects audience archetype (technical builder, business operator, creative operator, product strategist) and a turn-type tag (continuation, normal, override).
+Haiku call detects the audience archetype (technical builder, business operator, creative operator, product strategist); the Worker tags the turn type (continuation, normal, override) deterministically from the request shape.
 Latency-bound triage at sub-cent cost per call.

 Turns 1 to 19: Conversational (Sonnet 4.6 + adaptive thinking)